 Getting started in EdPay

-EdPay is an online system for managing your school’s payroll and submitting and processing payroll instructions.
+EdPay is the online system you will use to manage your school’s payroll and to submit and process payroll instructions.

 Support and how to contact us